JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 `cols` to select an empty set of columns, in which case `function` is called for each row without any arguments.

-The kind of return value and the number and names of columns must be the same for all groups.

 There the following keyword arguments are supported by the transformation functions (not all keyword arguments are supported in all cases; in general they are allowed in situations when they are meaningful, see the documentation of the specific functions for details):
-- `keepkeys` : if grouping columns should be kept in the returned data frame.
+- `keepkeys` : whether grouping columns should be kept in the returned data frame.
-- `ungroup` : if the retun value of the operation should be a data frame or a `GroupedDataFrame`.
+- `ungroup` : whether the return value of the operation should be a data frame or a `GroupedDataFrame`.
-- `copycols` : if columns of the source data frame should be copied if no transformation is applied to them.
+- `copycols` : whether columns of the source data frame should be copied if no transformation is applied to them.
-- `renamecols` : if in `cols => funcion` form the automatically generated column name should include the name of transformation function or not.
+- `renamecols` : whether in the `cols => function` form automatically generated column names should include the name of transformation functions or not.

 We show several examples of these functions applied to the `iris` dataset below: